kailash-manasarovar/statement/docs/timeline/2023/april.md

 !!! important
     - As well as being out of my mind with "love", I also told my friend that there was another explanation for what was going on.
-    - I detailed to her my suspicions with regards to Domingo being behind a plot to humiliate me, and everything that had happened previously.
+    - I detailed to her my suspicions with regards to Dominic being behind a plot to humiliate me, and everything that had happened previously.
-    - However, the feelings were so intense, I could not believe, at that time, Domingo could be behind them too.
+    - However, the feelings were so intense, I could not believe, at that time, Dominic could be behind them too.
     - I thought they were genuine feelings.

 ## Novena